stavares843/echo-server-test/README.md

 [![Build and Sign Windows App](https://github.com/stavares843/echo-server-test/actions/workflows/build-and-sign.yml/badge.svg)](https://github.com/stavares843/echo-server-test/actions/workflows/build-and-sign.yml)

 This adds a server that listens for incoming requests.
-Whenever we send it an HTTP request, will respond by sending back everything you sent it — your request path, headers, and so forth.
+Whenever we send it an HTTP request, will respond by sending back the request path, headers, and so forth.

-# OS used: macOS 13
+# OS used: macOS (I used macOS 13)

 # Requirements to run the `echo_server.py` locally:
 - have Python3 installed